AlexTeixeira/Askmethat-Rating/README.md

 The next steps are :

-1. Allow the plugins to use decimal values instead of only integer
+1. Bind a change value to allow user to add custom code when code is changing
 2. Allow the plugins to use jQuery for the one user of this plugin

 ## Contributors

-Anyone who want to contribute to the plugin can.
+Anyone who want to contribute to the plugin can do it.

-Just fork the project and create a pull request
+Just fork the develop branch of the project and create a pull request